 Permission to initiate a series of payments on their behalf

 Details on how the payment amount will be determined

 There are also laws and regulations governing what information businesses need to collect from subscribers when they first sign up in order to process recurring charges.
 For example, Strong Customer Authentic (SCA) requires that businesses use two-factor authentication, like 3D Secure, to verify many online purchases in Europe.

 Great billing systems are also flexible enough to meet the evolving needs of your business as you scale.
 To produce more and more original content, recurring businesses regularly evolve their packaging and pricing in response to competition, changes in customers’ willingness to pay, and investments in their product offerings.
 To enable those changes, businesses look to their billing systems to migrate subscribers from old plans to new ones.

-Many businesses try to build a billing solution themselves, but underestimate the long-term complexity and costs.
+Many businesses try to build a subscription and billing management software themselves, but underestimate the long-term complexity and costs.
 A homegrown solution needs to be continuously maintained to support new product launches, business models, pricing experiments, global expansion, changes in regulatory requirements, and a host of other challenges as businesses grow.